 The California Low Carbon Fuel Standard is undergoing changes – Are you prepared?

-For fuel marketers, this means new rules for reporting, new penalties for noncompliance and, possibly, price caps on carbon credits.
-For biofuels producers, it means new feedstock pathway procedures, new calculations for indirect land use change and more recordkeeping.
-For traders and marketers, it means new opportunities, but new risks, too.
+For fuel marketers, this means new rules for reporting, more clearly defined penalties for noncompliance and, possibly, price caps on carbon credits.
+For biofuels producers, it means new, more streamlined feedstock pathway procedures, new calculations for indirect land use change, and more recordkeeping.
+For traders and marketers, it means new opportunities.

 OPIS brings experts from both the government and fuels industry together for two days of valuable sessions that cover critical issues, including: